What is an ecommerce website

 Bluehost logo

 Bluehost enables you to create your online store using an intuitive platform that doesn't demand previous experience with design or coding.
-You can choose a pre-built template and customize it the way you wish.
+You can enjoy AI tools that will help you create the pages you have envisioned.

 You can count on automated security updates, and backup data protections to guarantee your website will function properly and your customer's data will be protected too.
 Bluehost also offers SEO tools, and analytics to check how your pages perform.